 The smell is light.
 It’s not like, say, Balaji’s Chandan (sandalwood) incense sticks which can light up a whole house with it’s aroma.
 This sort of sits in the background.
 It doesn’t want all of the attention.
 It just wants to hang in the room with you.
 I hope you understand what I mean by this.

 This is definitely an incense stick for incense lovers though.
 If you’re not accustomed to incense or don’t yet have a seasoned nose, then you might want something with a little more attitude.
+This is a simple wood fragrance, and not the best quality one.
 However, for something like meditation where you simply want to create a focal point, I could see this playing the role quite well.

 It would also work very well to simply ‘clear the air’.